EngDawood/mistral-ocr/README.md

-# Mistral OCR and Audio Transcription
+# Mistral OCR - Advanced PDF Processing

-This project provides Python scripts to interact with the Mistral AI API for OCR and audio transcription, with advanced batch processing and cost tracking capabilities.
+This project provides advanced Python scripts to interact with the Mistral AI API for PDF OCR processing, with batch processing and cost tracking capabilities.

 ## 🚀 `pdf_to_txt_new.py` - Advanced PDF OCR Converter